cyclejs/old-website/_includes/homepage-content.md

   };
 }

+run(main, {
-run(main, { DOM: makeDOMDriver('.js-container') });
+  DOM: makeDOMDriver('.js-container')
+});
 {% endhighlight %}

-The computer function is `main()`, with input `drivers` as a collection of Response Observables, and outputs a collection of Request Observables.
+The computer function is `main()`, with input `drivers` as a collection of Response [Observables](http://reactivex.io/intro.html) (event streams from [ReactiveX](http://reactivex.io/)), and outputs a collection of Request Observables.
 The human function is represented by the DOM Driver in the code above, because in the context of a web application, the DOM is a proxy to the user.
 The responsibility of `main()` is to transform DOM Response Observables to DOM Request Observables, through a chain of RxJS operators.
 To learn more about this approach, the [documentation](/getting-started.html) will guide you through more details.

 - - -

 ## Fully Reactive

 The building blocks in Cycle are Observables from [RxJS](https://github.com/Reactive-Extensions/RxJS), which simplify code related to events, asynchrony, and errors.
 Structuring the application with RxJS also separates concerns, because Observables decouple data production from data consumption.
-As a result, apps in Cycle have nothing comparable to imperative calls such as `setState()`, `forceUpdate()`, `replaceProps()`, `handleClick()`, etc. The reactive pattern makes it possible for no module to have methods of the type `foo.update()` which leak responsibility of handling state living in `foo`.
+As a result, apps in Cycle have nothing comparable to imperative calls such as `setState()`, `forceUpdate()`, `replaceProps()`, `handleClick()`, etc. In the [reactive pattern](/observables.html), no module has methods of the type `foo.update()`, which normally leak responsibility of handling state living in `foo`.
 You can write code with single responsibilities throughout.

 - - -

 ## Sliceable

 Most frameworks claim to provide Separation of Concerns, but often they prescribe rigid containers where to place your code: Models, Views, Controllers, Components, Routes, Services, Dispatcher, Stores, Actions, Templates, etc. Cycle has none of that.
 Instead, pure functions over Observables and immutable data structures (such as from [mori](https://swannodette.github.io/mori/) or [Immutable.js](https://facebook.github.io/immutable-js/)) allow you to *slice* your program wherever you wish.

 - - -